Choong fears modern pentathlon future

 Choong agreed changes need to be made to the sport, but accused the International Modern Pentathlon Union [UIPM] of making the decision "behind closed doors", without consulting the athletes.

-"Horse riding 100% has a place in modern pentathlon.
-As athletes we know that there were problems and we want to change them, we just want to be given the chance to go to the UIPM and speak to them and present these ideas," Choong said.
+He said: "Horse riding 100% has a place in modern pentathlon.
+As athletes we know that there were problems and we want to change them, we just want to be given the chance to go to the UIPM and speak to them and present these ideas.

 "The UIPM just turned a blind eye and now, having done nothing for 20 years, they realise we have a big problem and they think the easiest way to solve it is to remove it completely."